drizzleman/ticket-lifecycle/README.md

 </p>
 <p>
-Here is an example of a new ticket be created about a hardware issue.
+Here is an example of a new ticket being created about a hardware issue.
 </p>
 <br />